Water main flushing program helps preserve water quality

 The whole process takes between 30 to 60 minutes and doesn’t involve turning the water service off to your home.

-That means you can still use your water while crews are doing the work.
-But, you might notice a drop in water pressure.
+While you can still use your water while crews are doing the work, your water pressure might drop.

 You might also notice discoloured or cloudy water after the work is done.
 If your water is discoloured, do not use it for drinking, cooking or doing laundry, and follow these steps:

-• Stop using your water in order to prevent sediment from entering the pipes in your home
+• Stop using your water to prevent sediment from entering the pipes in your home

 • Wait a few minutes